miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 * "DDDDDD" is the signature timestamp with validations
 * "EEEEEE" contains validations for the signing certificate
 * "FFFFFF" is the 1st archive timestamp with validations
-* "GGGGGG" contains renewal digests for refs
+* "GGGGGG" contains renewal hashes for refs
 * "HHHHHH" is the 2nd archive timestamp

 The following table shows the corresponding signature and